lukel43/lukelacaria.dev/README.md

 ## About Me

 I am a first generation college student working hard to turn my lifelong passion for technology into products that I can be proud of.
 Starting in highschool when I took AP Computer Science, I found my love for creating.
 Currently, I am studying at Allegheny College, pursuing a major in computer science with a minor in economics in order to make it happen.
 Right now, I am fascinated by blockchain technology, and creating in the world of cryptocurrency.
 At the same time, I am developing my professional skills in the areas of databases, web development, and Python and C programming.
-I wanted to create this site to show what I have achieved thus far, and increase my web developing skills
+I wanted to create this site to show what I have achieved thus far, and increase my web development skills.

 ## Issues